 All full-time employees are eligible to participate in the Plan as of July 1, 1961, if classified as a twelve month employee.
 Ten-month employees were eligible to participate in the Plan as of July 1, 1971.
 The Plan's fiscal year end is August 31.
-For purposes of implementing GASB No. 68, Accounting and Financial Reporting for Pension Plans, the measurement period of 09/01/2014 to 08/31/2015 has been used for the plan year ending 08/31/2015.
-The net pension liability reported for period ending 08/31/2015 was measured as of 08/31/2015, using the total pension liability that was determined by an actuarial valuation as 09/01/2015.
+The net pension liability reported for period ending August 31, 2016 was measured as of August 31,2016, using the total pension liability that was determined by an actuarial valuation as September 1, 2016.